Visvanatha Shiva Temple, Bhubaneswar: Physical description

-i) Surrounding: The temple is surrounded by the Lingaraja temple compound wall in the north at a distance of 6.75 metres, Dolagovinda temple in south, Rosasala (kitchen house) in west and the leading road to the northern entrance of Lingaraja temple in west.

-ii) Orientation: The temple is facing towards west.
+The temple is surrounded by the Lingaraja temple compound wall in the north at a distance of 6.75 metres, Dolagovinda temple in south, Rosasala (kitchen house) in west and the leading road to the northern entrance of Lingaraja temple in west.
+There is a compound wall made of laterite and with the entrance in the western side, the northern compound wall of the Lingaraja served the southern compound wall of the temple.
+The temple is oriented facing towards west.

-iii) Architectural features (Plan and Elevation): On plan, the temple has a Vimana and Jagamohana of modern construction measuring 6.65 metres in length and 2.90 metres in width.
+On plan, the temple has a Vimana and Jagamohana of modern construction measuring 6.65 metres in length and 2.90 metres in width.
 The sanctum measures 2.80 square metres and jagamohana 2.90 square metres.
 With threefold division of the bada the temple has a trianga bada measuring 1.90 metres.
 At the base pabhaga has a set of five mouldings of khura, kumbha, pata, kani and basanta that measures 0.64 metres.
 Jangha is plain measuring 0.84 metres in height, baranda measures 0.42 metres.
 Gandi measures 2.45 metres and is devoid of decoration. mastaka conforms to the typical Kalingan style that measures 1.30 metres in height.

-iv) Raha niche & parsva devatas: The raha niches on the three sides uniformly measures 0.40 metres in height x 0.25 metres in width and 0.17 metres in depth.
+The raha niches on the three sides uniformly measures 0.40 metres in height x 0.25 metres in width and 0.17 metres in depth.
 All are empty.